-The English Profile Studies series publishes volumes which explore aspects of the CEFR, the English language, language learning, and linguistics.
+The English Profile Studies series publishes volumes which explore aspects of the CEFR, English language learning and teaching, and any research which contributes to our understanding of the way learners progress through the six levels of the CEFR.
 This includes specific case-studies as well as more general explorations of the CEFR, its use/impact, and ways of building on the Framework.
 The series also presents findings from English Profile research and other related projects, and is designed to be of interest to a wide range of users including teachers, curriculum designers and educational policy-makers, as well as language test developers, academic lecturers and researchers.

 The first in this series of publications is Criterial Features in L2 English (Hawkins, J. A. & Filipovic, L.) This volume introduces the concept of criteriality, i.e. the properties of learner language which are characteristic and indicative of L2 proficiency at each level of the CEFR.